AcademySoftwareFoundation/aswf-sample-project/SECURITY.md

 If you discover a crash in a publicly released version of the project, you may choose to simply fix it and release a new version, mentioning the fix in the release notes.
+This is sufficient if there is no indication that the bug is publicly known or widely recognized.

+Software that is widely used, either on its own or as a component of other widely used applications, must take vulnerabilities seriously, especially if the software implements an input file format.

 ## Reporting Vulnerabilities